 Determination of admissibility

 Upon receiving a new communication, the Committee will consider its admissibility.
 If one or more of the formal criteria for admissibility are not fulfilled (e.g. the communication is anonymous or manifestly unreasonable, see paragraph 20 of decision I/7), the Committee will either dismiss the communication or decide that a further opportunity be given to the communicant to fulfil these criteria (e.g. if it is not clear whether the communication concerns matters falling within the scope of the Convention).
-If the Committee decides that the communication does not fulfil the formal criteria and that it does not want to pursue the matter further, it will inform the communicant accordingly.
+If the Committee decides that the communication does not fulfil the formal criteria and that it does not intend to pursue the matter further, it will inform the communicant accordingly no later than three months after that decision was taken.

 The Committee from time to time receives communications that, while they broadly appear to fulfil the admissibility requirements of paragraph 20 of the annex to decision I/7, after careful consideration have been revealed to be inadmissible by interpretation and analogy regarding the criteria for admissibility set out in subparagraphs (b) on “abuse of the right to make such communications” and (c) regarding communications that were “manifestly unreasonable”.
-With the purpose of focusing on communications that raise important aspects of non-compliance, the Committee discussed that matter at its twenty-eighth meeting; it decided to apply the criteria for admissibility of “abuse of the right to make such communications” and “manifestly unreasonable” in such a manner so that communications which the Committee deemed to be insignificant in light of their purpose and function would be determined inadmissible as de minimis (ECE/ MP.PP/C.1/2010/4, paragraph 44).
+With the purpose of focusing on communications that raise important aspects of non-compliance, the Committee discussed that matter at its twenty-eighth meeting; it decided to apply the criteria for admissibility of “abuse of the right to make such communications” and “manifestly unreasonable” in such a manner so that communications which the Committee deemed to be insignificant in light of their purpose and function would be determined inadmissible as de minimis.

+Exhaustion of domestic remedies

+The Committee will take into account, at all relevant stages, any available domestic remedy unless the application of the remedy is unreasonably prolonged or obviously does not provide an effective and sufficient means of redress.
+It is at the discretion of the Committee to decide not to examine the substance of a communication if in its view the communicant has not sufficiently explored the domestic administrative or judicial procedures.

+Upon learning of the existence of a pending domestic procedure, the Committee will ask the communicant to promptly provide it with clear reasons as to why, notwithstanding the pending domestic procedure, the Committee should provisionally admit or uphold its earlier determination of provisional admissibility (depending on the stage of the communication).
+The Committee will thereafter consider any reasons provided by the communicant in the light of paragraphs 20 and 21 of the annex to decision I/7 and, if it considers the reasons provided do not meet the thresholds set out in those paragraphs, might determine the communication to be inadmissible.

+Following preliminary determination of admissibility

-If the Committee determines a communication to be inadmissible, the communication will not in principle be brought to the attention of the Party concerned.
-In some cases, the Com- mittee may decide that there are good reasons to forward the inadmissible communication to the Party concerned; in such a case, it will first seek the views of the communicant.
+If the Committee determines a communication to be inadmissible, the communication will not be forwarded to the Party concerned for its response.

 If the Committee determines that all formal criteria for admissibility are fulfilled, it will provisionally decide that the communication is admissible and open a “file”.
-The communication will then be brought to the attention of the Party alleged to be in non-compliance.
+The communication will be forwarded to the Party alleged to be in non-compliance for its response.
 The Committee may at this stage, on the basis of a preliminary consideration of the matters covered by the communication, make such points or raise such questions as it sees fit in the covering letter to the Party.

 The secretariat will send all the documents related to the communication, together with the cover letter, to the Aarhus Convention’s national focal point of the Party concerned with a copy to that Party’s Permanent Mission to the United Nations in Geneva and to the communicant.

-The secretariat should not wait for the signed copy of the communication to arrive by post before forwarding it to the Committee in electronic form.
-The Committee will, however, normally wait for the signed copy of the communication to arrive before forwarding it to the Party concerned.